 - Green: 403 - Forbidden (Except for canary GET and POST tests.)

 - Blue: 404 - Not Found

 - Yellow: 500 - Internal Server Error

+What are the results of running the scanner script?
+Were the simulated malicious requests blocked?
 As you can see by running the script there are several vulnerabilities that need to be addressed.
-In the remnediate phase you will configure an AWS WAF Web ACL to block these requests.
+In the remediate phase you will configure an AWS WAF Web ACL to block these requests.
 When AWS WAF blocks a web request based on the conditions that you specify, it returns HTTP status code 403 (Forbidden).
 For a full view of the request and response information, you can paste the Request command directly into the console and add the --debug argument.

 Note about Testing Tool

-The scanner.py script uses an open source HTTP client called httpie.
+The scanner script uses an open source HTTP client called httpie.
 HTTPie—aitch-tee-tee-pie—is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.